agu-oli/latin_reported_speech_detection/readme.md

 # Fine-tuning Latin BERT, PhilBERTa, and LaBERTa

-This repository includes the code for finetuning Latin Bert, Philberta and Laberta models.
+This repository includes the code for finetuning Latin Bert, Philberta and Laberta models for binary token classification.
+The fine-tuned model detects sequences of reported speech in Latin.
+The training data includes extracts from Seneca's The Elder Controuersiae et Suasoriae, written around 30 AD.

 ## 1. Data preprocessing